MatAtBread/esp-scope/README.md

 ## Overview
 ESP-Scope is a web-based oscilloscope built using the ESP-IDF framework.
 It allows users to visualize analog signals in real-time through a web browser.
 The project leverages the ESP32's ADC capabilities and serves a web interface for signal visualization.
 It contains complete source code and 3D design for a case for the Seeed XIAO ESP32C6.

+This project was written in part to test AI code generators and see if they're any good.
+Much of the code was written by Google Antigravity using Gemini 3, with refinements, hints and top and overall design specified by a human.
+The whole app was up and running a few hours and finished, including 3D design in a weekend.

 ![esp-scope](screenshot.png)

 ## Features